pemcg/mastering-automation-addendum-for-cloudforms-4.6/embedded_ansible_playbook_service_from_a_button/chapter.md

 This example assumes that the following pre-requisites have been created:

 * The Git repository containing the playbook has been added to embedded Ansible Automation.
 * A machine credential has been created that allows ssh access to the target VM.
-For this example an ssh key is used to connect to the target as the user ansible-remote.
+For this example an ssh key is used to connect to the target as the _ansible-remote_ user.
 The credential uses sudo privilege escalation to run as root.

-To assist in troubleshooting, a call to object\_walker has been made from the _/System/Request/Order\_Ansible\_Playbook_ instance (to view the arguments passed to the _order\_ansible\_playbook_ method), and from the _/Service/Generic/StateMachines/GenericLifeCycle/provision_ service provision state machine.
+To assist in troubleshooting, a call to _object\_walker_ has been made from the _/System/Request/Order\_Ansible\_Playbook_ instance (to view the arguments passed to the _order\_ansible\_playbook_ method), and from the _/Service/Generic/StateMachines/GenericLifeCycle/provision_ service provision state machine.

 ## Creating the Service

-The Ansible playbook service called **Install a Package** was first created (see [Adding the New Service Catalog Item](#i1)).
+The Ansible playbook service called **Install a Package** is first created (see [Adding the New Service Catalog Item](#i1)).

 ![Adding the New Service Catalog Item](images/screenshot1.png)

 ### Values Selected

-The following parameter values were selected on the **Provisioning** tab:
+The following parameter values should be selected on the **Provisioning** tab:

-* **Machine Credential** -  The ansible-remote user machine credential defined earlier (this can be overridden when the playbook is run)
+* **Machine Credential** -  The _ansible-remote_ user's machine credential defined earlier (this can be overridden when the playbook is run)
 * **Hosts** - Localhost (this will be overridden when the playbook is run)
 * **Escalate Privilege** - Yes (installing a package requires root privileges)
 * **Variables & Default Values** - Add the _package_ variable with a default value of 'from_service'